ajomuch92/v-lazy-list/README.md

 }
 ```

-Also, you can use the slot icon to pass a custom icon, but you have to animate it
+**Note** you can use the slot icon to pass a custom icon, but you have to animate it